fasil729/CSharp-exercises/README.md

 Average Grade: 85

-Thank you for using the Student Grade Calculator! ```
+Thank you for using the Student Grade Calculator!

-Certainly!
-Here's a short version of the README markdown:

 # Word Frequency Count